D-Star-AI/dsRAG/README.md

     - exclude_elements: a list of element types to exclude from the parsed text.
 Default is ["Header", "Footer"].

 semantic_sectioning_config
-- llm_provider: the LLM provider to use for semantic sectioning - only "openai" and "anthropic" are supported at the moment
+- llm_provider: the LLM provider to use for semantic sectioning - "openai", "anthropic", and "gemini" are supported
-- model: the LLM model to use for semantic sectioning
+- model: the LLM model to use for semantic sectioning (e.g., "gpt-4.1-mini", "claude-3-5-haiku-latest", "gemini-2.0-flash")
 - use_semantic_sectioning: if False, semantic sectioning will be skipped (default is True)

 chunking_config